 The cascade pattern (introduced in Part 2 and threaded through every subsequent piece) is the single highest-leverage cost optimisation available.
 The mechanics:

-The three operational decisions inside the cascade:
+Three operational decisions sit inside the cascade.

-1. The router itself
+The router itself

 def classify_complexity(query: str) -> str: